 These grey, black or bluish salamanders can reach nine inches in length and have two rows of bright yellow or orange spots lining their backs.
 They spend most of their lives sheltered under leaf litter, logs and rocks.

 Adult spotted salamanders range from 6 to 9 inches in length.
 Females grow larger than males.
 They have stout bodies and rounded snout with large, strong legs that have four to five toes.
 The two rows of yellow or orange spots along their backs contrast with a dark grey, black or blue base color.

-The amphibians are abundant in swamps and deciduous bottomland forests.
-They spend most of their time hidden under leaf litter, logs and rocks.
+Abundant in swamps and deciduous bottomland forests.
+Spend most of their time hidden under leaf litter, logs and rocks.

-Spotted salamanders are found in eastern North America.
-Their range extends from Nova Scotia to southern Georgia and eastern Texas.
+Found in eastern North America; range extends from Nova Scotia to southern Georgia and eastern Texas.
 In the Chesapeake Bay watershed, spotted salamanders are absent from the Delmarva Peninsula.

 Larvae are aggressive predators that will eat any small animal they can catch, including tadpoles, insects, other salamander larvae and even members of their own species if food supplies are scarce.
 Adults use their sticky tongues to catch invertebrates found on the forest floor, including earthworms, snails, slugs, millipedes, centipedes, insects and smaller salamander species.